habcerga1/Avalonia.SimpleHttpServer/README.md

 When are you adding new server:
 1. Add folder to ~/ProjectName/www/SITE_NAME
-2. The name of the new server should be the same with folder Example: SITE_NAME
+2. The name of the new server should be the same with folder Example: SITE_NAME You can see default 2 folders inside the project

 You can run app from Rider or VisualStudio or from desktop (run as Administrator)